-It’s all about Size
+It’s all about Quantity

 For a long trip, I would take the Peage, or toll road.
 It saves time, though has it’s own expense.
 And honestly, it is a dream.
 There are so few cars on it that you can put your car into cruise control and just coast along.
 Occasionally you come across the odd lorry/truck and have to change lanes.
 But there is zero stress, or hand gestures.
 Worth every penny.